 Which school do you want to support?

 Many of California's students who complete high school and start some kind of postsecondary program do not go on to earn a degree or certificate (see the previous lesson).
 This leaky bucket is a concern for the state and a focus for a wide variety of organizations.
 Why do students stop their education before they reach these completion milestones, when reaching them is so clearly in their interest?

 Some of the reasons are financial.
 There's a good chance that a college degree will help you earn more down the road… but you can know for sure that it's going to cost you in the short run.

-In 2014, Starbucks began offering college scholarships as a benefit for its employees, expecting thousands to take advantage of it.
+In 2014, Starbucks began offering college scholarships as a benefit for its employees, naively expecting thousands to take advantage of it.
 In a widely read feature story in the Atlantic, Amanda Ripley describes the practical barriers that stood in the way, and how the company improved the benefit by providing counseling support.
 (In 2023 the company celebrated its 10,000th graduate.)

 Beyond12, a non-profit organization, works with high schools and colleges to help them effectively provide students with the academic, social, and emotional support they need to succeed in higher education.
 Beyond12 acts as a data and service bridge between lower and higher education systems to help them support low-income students so that more of them persist and succeed in college.
 Other organizations, like the Career Ladders Project focus on helping students complete career technical programs in the state’s community colleges, preparing them for well-paid careers that don’t necessarily require a four-year university degree.

 Federal financial aid for college costs is available to US citizens with financial need, if they can navigate the application for the Free Application for Federal Student Aid (FAFSA).

 Many organizations want to help boost the number of students who complete college.
-US Department of Education resources include these:

 Search all lesson and blog content here.